 This is a relatively new tourist spot in South Sikkim.
-Situated at an elevation of 8000 ft the small picturesque semi town on the Gangtok-Gaysiling highway, Ravangla is becoming a hot destination for its breathtaking landscape and tranquility.
+Situated at an elevation of 8000 ft the small picturesque semi-town on the Gangtok-Gaysiling highway, Ravangla is becoming a hot destination for its breathtaking landscape and tranquillity.

 Treks around Ravangla

 The area around offers some fabulous short treks.
 A 12 km trek from here through the Oak, Pine, Rhododendron, Magnolia and fir forests will take you to Mainam peak at 10,600 ft.
 Another 1.5 km uphill trek leads to Bhale-Dunga, a hilltop offering a beautiful view of the surrounding mountains.
 The entire trek route passes through the Mainam Sanctuary which houses a rare collection of Himalayan species like the red panda, Himalayan black bear, leopard cat, black pheasant cat etc.

 Things to see